 What speeds and performance can MetroPCS Broadband Internet Access Services customers expect?
 Where are these speeds available?

-Many factors affect the speed and performance that customers experience, including the programs running on the device, your proximity to a cell site, the capacity of the cell site, the surrounding terrain, use inside a building or moving vehicle, radio frequency interference, how many other customers are attempting to use the same spectrum resources, the high- speed data allotment and other features of your data plan, or data use that is more than what is used by 97% of what all customers use in a month.
+Many factors affect the speed and performance that customers experience, including the programs running on the device, your proximity to a cell site, the capacity of the cell site, the surrounding terrain, use inside a building or moving vehicle, radio frequency interference, how many other customers are attempting to use the same spectrum resources, the high- speed data allotment and other features of your data plan, or data use that is more than what is used by the fraction of MetroPCS customers who use more than 35GB of data in a month.
 Additionally, all current MetroPCS data plans include the Data Maximizer feature, which uses video streaming optimization when connected to the cellular network to deliver a DVD quality (typically 480p or better) video experience with minimal buffering while streaming at up to 1.5 Mbps that is always enabled, with the option to add a feature at an additional charge to enable HD video streaming.
 Some qualifying video providers may choose to opt out of the Data Maximizer program, but none have done so as of this date.
 The Data Maximizer optimization technology is not applied to the video services of these providers; video from their services will stream at native resolution, and high speed data consumption will continue as if Data Maximizer were not enabled.
 Also, as discussed below, as a feature differentiating MetroPCS-branded service and plans from T-Mobile-branded services, data of customers who choose T-Mobile branded service plans has precedence over data of customers who choose non T-Mobile-branded service plans, such as MetroPCS, when the network is presented with competing demands.

 Customer devices also have varying speed capabilities and may connect to different networks depending on technology.
 Even within coverage areas and with broadband-capable devices, network changes, traffic volume, outages, technical limitations, signal strength, obstructions, weather, and other conditions may impact speeds and availability.